caffeine-suite/caffeine-script/README.md

 ## CaffeineMC (Meta-Compiler)

-CafScript is designed to take maximum advantage of CaffeineMC.
+CaffeineScript is designed to take maximum advantage of [CaffeineMC](https://github.com/shanebdavis/caffeine-mc).
 This means the language is extensible on a per-file or per-project basis.
 CaffeineMC enables this startling concept:

 * Any language can change *arbitrarilly* without breaking any existing code.

 No language has ever had this, as far as I'm aware.
 This isn't limited to CaffeineScript.
 CafScript just takes advantage of CaffeineMC.
 Let's unlease the power of language evolution!
-Learn more: [CaffeineMC](https://github.com/shanebdavis/caffeine-mc).

 ## CaffeineScript and CoffeeScript